CSMMLab/KiT-RT/doc/physics.rst

 The Boltzmann equation
 ----------------------

-The particle transport phenomena enjoy rich academic research value and application prospects.
+Particle transport phenomena enjoy rich academic research value and application prospects.
 A many-particle system can exhibit different behaviors at characteristic different scales.
-Down to the finest scale of a many-particle system, the Newton’s second law depicts particle motions via
+Down to the finest scale of a many-particle system, Newton’s second law depicts particle motions via

 .. math::